neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 - `bc->s` is the scalar (temperature) solution at the present quadrature point
 - `bc->flux` is the flux (of temperature) at the present quadrature point
 - `bc->idM` is the index corresponding to the current quadrature point
+- `bc->scalarId` is the passive scalar number (in this example temperature is the 0th scalar and we have no additional scalars)

 !listing /tutorials/pebble_1/pebble.oudf language=cpp